dipukp/pelagic-ebird-list-creator/README.md

 Additional notes:
 -----------------
  - Using Python installer, a windows binary has also been created, which can be run on any new Windows machine.
-(This make it easy for people to use this without explicitly installating python and other dependencies.
+(This makes it easy for people to use the script/tool without explicitly installating python and other dependencies).

  This package is available at

           https://drive.google.com/open?id=0B7H2DYnIVIFkMzVHTHZoandtcWc